 The Lawrence Trophy was presented to the Scottish Rifle Association in 1962 and has been shot for during the Scottish Open Championships every year since except for 1992 where thick persistent fog prevented the match taking place and 2001 when the foot and mouth outbrake forced the match to be shot at Bisley.

-In the 55 matches held to date there have been 34 wins to England, and 21 to Scotland.
-However, since 2000 Scotland have won 11 to England’s 6.
+In the 56 matches held to date there have been 35 wins to England, and 21 to Scotland.
+However, since 2000 Scotland have won 11 to England’s 8, there being no match in 2001.
 A full archive of results is available within the English Twenty records on request.

 The England Team is managed by that year’s National Captain and his or her Adjutant and Main Coach.
 Selection is made from entrants to the June Scottish Open meeting – useful to know if you are aiming for selection in the National!
 Having previously been shot at Castlelaw, Dechmont and Barry Buddon (venue for the 2014 Commonwealth Games) the match is currently shot at the beautiful Blair Atholl range and therefore is the only regular international TR match England currently shoot on electronic targets.

 Results from earlier years can be found in the Yearbooks under the Members menu item.
-The results for 2018 is shown as a .pdf file here.
+The result for 2019 is shown here.
+[Unfortunately this year’s match could only be shot at 500 yards owing to a power failure with the electronic targets.]